 It is also possible to use (or abuse) the message compiler for generating a descriptor class for an existing class.
-(This can be useful for making your class inspectable in Tkenv.)
-To do that, write a message definition for your existing class (for example, if it has int getFoo() and setFoo(int) methods, add an int foo field to the message definition), and mark it with @existingClass(true).
+To do that, write a message definition for your existing class (for example, if it has int getFoo() and setFoo(int) methods, add an int foo field to the message definition), and mark it with @existingClass.
 This will tell the message compiler that it should not generate an actual class (as it already exists), only a descriptor class.